 What to Expect

-If you have been selected to participate in the MCBS, you will receive a
+If you have been selected to participate in the MCBS, you will receive letter version 1 or letter version 2 and a

 brochure in the mail.
 These introduce the study and explain an interviewer from NORC at the University of Chicago will be contacting you shortly to schedule an appointment.
 The interviewer may contact you in person or by phone.
 You will be asked to schedule an appointment within the next few weeks at your convenience.